 Taste has consequences: the stability cost of “candy-level” flavor

-In practice, the ingredient list isn’t the whole story.
-Thermal exposure-cook temperature, hold time, and the temperature at deposit-can make or break a formula.
-You can start with a perfectly reasonable design and still lose ground if the process window is too hot or too long.
+Consumers expect cognitive gummies to taste great.
+That often requires bold flavor systems, acid blends for brightness, and masking strategies that make the gummy matrix more aggressive—especially when paired with heat from cooking and holding.
+But the ingredient list isn't the whole story.
+Thermal exposure—cook temperature, hold time, and the temperature at deposit—can make or break a formula.
+You can start with a perfectly reasonable design and still lose ground if the process window runs too hot or too long.

 Protection still matters—even when it's not a capsule

 When people hear “encapsulation,” they think of capsules.
 In gummies, the parallel goal is protecting sensitive inputs inside a moist, sweet, often acidic environment.
-That typically means selecting ingredient forms and raw material specifications that are genuinely compatible with gummy processing.
+That means selecting ingredient forms and raw material specifications that are genuinely compatible with gummy processing.

 - Coated or protected ingredient forms when the matrix is harsh